Can I Claim Fringe Benefits Tax (FBT)?

 Firstly, you need to check if you are registered for FBT.
 We can do that for you.
 Secondly, you need to keep all records related to the benefits and then report it.
 The FBT year runs from 1 April to 31 March and you will need to submit this information to your accountant for it to be lodged.
 Lastly, you will need to pay your FBT liability to the ATO.

 The calculations for establishing the FBT amounts can be quite complicated, depending on the type of benefit and whether it includes GST or not.
-At Modoras we make the process simple and calculate this for you.
+At Modoras, we can make the process simple and calculate this for you.
 To arrange a discussion to talk about your Fringe Benefits Tax options and obligations call 1300 888 803 or email us today: email@example.com

 IMPORTANT INFORMATION: This blog has been prepared by Modoras Accounting (QLD) Pty.
 Ltd. ABN 81 601 145 215.
 The information and opinions contained in this blog is general information only and is not intended to represent specific personal advice (Accounting, taxation, financial, insurance or credit).
 No individuals’ personal circumstances have been taken into consideration for the preparation of this material.
 The information and opinions herein do not constitute any recommendation to purchase, sell or hold any particular financial product.
 Modoras Accounting (QLD) Pty.
 Ltd. recommends that no financial product or financial service be acquired or disposed of or financial strategy adopted without you first obtaining professional personal financial advice suitable and appropriate to your own personal needs, objectives, goals and circumstances.
 Information, forecasts and opinions contained in this blog can change without notice.
 Modoras Accounting (QLD) Pty.
 Ltd. does not guarantee the accuracy of the information at any particular time.
 Although care has been exercised in compiling the information contained within, Modoras Accounting (QLD) Pty.
 Ltd. does not warrant that the articles within are free from errors, inaccuracies or omissions.
 To the extent permissible by law, neither Modoras Accounting (QLD) Pty.
 Ltd. nor its employees, representatives or agents (including associated and affiliated companies) accept liability for loss or damages incurred as a result of a person acting in reliance of this publication.
 Liability limited by a scheme approved under Professional Standards Legislation.